 For tree removal services that are often necessary after storms, contact Nyc Tree Pro: Nyc Tree Experts | Tree Removal Nyc | 212 574 4699.

 Seriously.
-We started out the season with twelve tomato plants and an additional four tomatillo plants in tiny little pint size planters and now we have the beginnings of a tomato jungle — and it’s only July.
+After we were done scarifying, we started out the season with twelve tomato plants and an additional four tomatillo plants in tiny little pint size planters and now we have the beginnings of a tomato jungle — and it’s only July.
 Last year our last tomato harvest was in late September, so I’m really excited to see where these plants go over the next few weeks and into the end of the summer.

 We did have a couple of plants that didn’t do as well as the others.
 There was one in particular that didn’t really make it through last week’s hailstorm.
 I’m not entirely sure why these plants didn’t do as well as the other ones, but I have a couple of ideas based on the following observations: